العربية

 Posterior screw fixation is a cornerstone technique for stabilizing sacral fractures and sacroiliac joint disruptions.
 This procedure demands a profound understanding of upper sacral morphology, specifically the sacral alar slope and the iliac cortical density (ICD).
 Utilizing precise fluoroscopic imaging—including inlet, outlet, and true lateral views—surgeons can safely navigate the osseous corridor, avoiding critical neurovascular structures such as the L5 nerve root and iliac vessels.

-Surgical Anatomy and Biomechanics
+Detailed Surgical Anatomy and Biomechanics

-Surgical Warning: The cortex of the alar slope forms the absolute anterior boundary of the safe zone for the passage of iliosacral screws into the S1 body.
-Anterior to this slope lie the L5 nerve root and the iliac vessels.
-Penetration of this cortex can result in catastrophic hemorrhage or permanent iatrogenic neurologic deficit.
+The cortex of the alar slope forms the absolute anterior boundary of the safe zone for the passage of iliosacral screws into the S1 body.
+Anterior to this slope lie the critical structures of the lumbosacral trunk (specifically the L5 nerve root) and the iliac vessels.
+Penetration of this anterior cortex during drilling or screw insertion can result in catastrophic hemorrhage or permanent iatrogenic neurologic deficit.
+The posterior boundary of the safe zone is formed by the anterior cortex of the S1 nerve root foramen and the sacral spinal canal.
+Therefore, the trajectory of the screw must be perfectly calibrated to pass between the alar slope anteriorly and the neuroforamen posteriorly.

 Image